A History of the Lineal Heavyweight Championship (1885 – 2021)

 Defending just once in two and a half years, Fitzsimmons eventually lost his title to James J. Jeffries in 1899.
-Jeffries, the most active champion of his era, defended the strap eight times, including against ex-rulers Fitzsimmons and Corbett, until retiring unbeaten in 1904.
+The most active champion of his era, Jeffries defended the strap eight times, including against ex-rulers Fitzsimmons and Corbett, until retiring unbeaten in 1904.

 Marvin Hart and Tommy Burns briefly took turns holding the mantle for the next three years until a confident Jack Johnson won the title in 1908.

 Johnson made nine defenses in seven years, including a knockout over Jeffries, who came out of retirement in 1910 for a one-off special event.